How to Get to Miyajima Island (& What to Do While You’re There!)

 The best way to travel from Kyoto to Miyajima is to take the shinkansen bullet train down to Hiroshima.

-The most efficient route for this is the Tokaido-Sanyo Shinkansen Line, which will get you from Kyoto Station to Hiroshima Station in about an hour and a half.
+The most efficient option for this is the Nozomi train, which will get you from Kyoto Station to Hiroshima Station in about an hour and a half.

 While this is the fastest option, it’s important to note that this route is not completely compatible with the Japan Rail Pass.

-This is because the Tokaido-Sanyo Shinkansen Line requires the purchase of a separate complimentary ticket.
+This is because the Nozomi requires the purchase of a separate complimentary ticket.
 These tickets can be obtained upon arrival at the train station if needed.

-Alternatively, if you prefer a more pass-friendly route, you can take the Tokaido Shinkansen Line from Kyoto Station to Shin-Osaka, Shin-Kobe, or Himeji Station
+Alternatively, if you prefer a more pass-friendly option, you can take the Hikari train from Kyoto Station to Hiroshima Station.

 Upon your arrival, you’ll have the option to choose from three nearby ferry terminals.
 Please see the section below on “How to Get to Miyajima From Hiroshima” for further directions.